sradc/SmallPebble/README.md

 ![png](https://raw.githubusercontent.com/sradc/SmallPebble/master/res/output_21_1.png)

-And we see some improvement, despite the model's small size.
+...And we see some improvement, despite the model's small size, and the unsophisticated optimisation method.

 ---